-Am I the ONLY one?
-No, seriously, am I the only one?
-That is the question that plagued me throughout much of my kids’ middle and high school years.
+That question has plagued me throughout much of my kids’ middle and high school years.

 First I would be angry.
-Then later, after the anger, came the guilt and that pit in your stomach that parents know all too well: am I screwing up my kids for life??
+Then later, after the anger, came the guilt and that pit in my stomach that parents know all too well.
+Am I screwing up my kids for life?
 Am I doing the wrong thing?
 Why don’t other parents feel like I do?
-Am I the only one saying “No”?

 Many times saying “Yes” seemed so much easier.
-But we stayed the course, even though I doubted and second guessed myself, so often wondering “Is there anyone else out there who thinks like me?”.
+But we stayed the course, even though I doubted and second guessed myself, so often wondering, “Is there anyone else out there who thinks like me?”.

 Then would come the voice of reason, my husband: “It doesn’t matter what other parents say or do.
 We’re doing what’s right for our kid.
 Why do you care?”